ntnhut/LeetSolve/docs/source/Priority_Queue/1046_Last_Stone_Weight_int.md

 1
 ```

-### Code explanation

-1. We start by initializing a `priority_queue` called `q` with the given `stones` vector.
-A `priority_queue` is a max-heap by default, which means it always pops the largest element, making it a suitable choice for finding the heaviest stones efficiently.

-2. We enter a loop that continues as long as there are at least two stones in the `priority_queue`.
-The loop's purpose is to repeatedly smash the heaviest stones together.

-3. Inside the loop, we perform the following steps:
-   - We retrieve the heaviest stone `y` from the top of the priority queue and remove it using `q.pop()`.
-   - We then retrieve the second heaviest stone `x` from the top of the priority queue and remove it as well.
-   - We check if `y` and `x` have different weights (i.e., `y != x`).
-If they are different, it means they can be smashed together, resulting in a new stone with weight `y - x`.
-   - If `y` and `x` have the same weight, they completely destroy each other, so we don't add any new stone to the queue.

-4. After the loop ends, we check if the priority queue is empty.
-If it is, it means all stones have been smashed and no stones are left, so we return 0.
-Otherwise, we return the weight of the last stone remaining, which is at the top of the priority queue.
+This solution efficiently simulates the process of smashing stones and finding the last remaining stone by using a max-heap (priority queue) to always select the heaviest stones to smash together.

 ### Complexity
-This solution efficiently simulates the process of smashing stones and finding the last remaining stone by using a max-heap (priority queue) to always select the heaviest stones to smash together.

 * Runtime: `O(n*logn)`, where `n = stones.length`.
 * Extra space: `O(n)`.